Research Ethics and Compliance

 With regard to Undergraduate Research, undergraduate compliance checks will be limited to training requirements, and any occupational health program requirements, i.e. bloodborne pathogens (HBV vaccination), respiratory protection (doctor’s clearance), etc. related to the research to be completed.
 Additionally, during compliance checks of research laboratories EH&S will ask for a list of all personnel in the lab so that training status can be verified.

 Many safety training courses are available through EH&S to assist in developing safety skills that will help when conducting research when using animals, chemicals, biological materials and much more.
 For most training classes, EH&S requires that initial training be done in-person in the classroom; thereafter, most refresher training can be accomplished online.
 Unless it is an extreme hardship, online training will not be allowed prior to classroom training; however, approval of the project can be granted upon the individual registering for the next available required classroom training(s).
-The descriptions of the training programs are available on the website.

 Questions to ask about your research project to determine if you may need EH&S review/certification/trainings: